 The Keyboard Video Mouse (KVM) and Monitor Interface is used to control the RDA locally (i.e., at the RDA shelter) and to monitor RDA maintenance functions.
-Each RDA shelter contains two KVM and Monitor Interfaces for redundancy.
+Each RDA shelter contains a KVM and Monitor Interface.
 Many of the KVM and Monitor Interface control functions can also be performed remotely via the RDA Human Computer Interface (HCI) at the Master System Control Function (MSCF).
 In general, NWS forecasters will never have to interact with this subcomponent of the RDA Unit.

-3. Wideband Communications
+Wideband Communications